mrisney/geojson-conversion/README.md

 # geojson-conversion

 ## Overview
-A simple GeoJSON serializer / deserializer
+A simple GeoJSON serializer

-Use it as a simple explanation of how to cpnvert a .csv file of long/lat cooridnates to a GeoJSON Feature Collection
+Use it as a simple explanation of how to convert a .csv file of long/lat cooridnates to a GeoJSON Feature Collection

 ```
 go mod init geojson